ianmcodes/ianmcodes.github.io/_posts/2020-11-20-converting-vhs-to-digital.md

 13. repeat steps 11 and 12 with each timeline
 14. move to the Deliver panel and create a render job for each timeline.

 And then repeat that for each tape recorded.
 It looks like a lot of work, but it's not so bad once you get into a rhythm with it.
-(If you really want me to go into more detail about this, [create an issue on my github](https://github.com/ianmcodes/ianmcodes.github.io/issues))
+(If you really want me to go into more detail about this, [@ me on Twitter](https://twitter.com/ianmccallcodes))

 In all I converted 22 VHS tapes and generated 52 separate video clips taking up about 51 Gigs of disk space.